t-vi/candlegp/README.md

 # CandleGP - Gaussian Processes in Pytorch
 *Thomas Viehmann*, tv@lernapparat.de

+*Note:* This stems from before the Tensor/Variable merge, so it is really old.
+I recently needed bits and ported those to PyTorch 1.4, but there are rough edges w.r.t. dimensionality of quantities and there will be unported bits.

 I felt Bayesian the other day, so I ported (a tiny part of) the excellent [GPFlow library](https://github.com/gpflow/gpflow) to Pytorch.